jganseman/musq/README.md

 ### Thanks
 - Michael Good for the code to convert MusicXML pitch elements to MIDI note numbers, from  http://michaelgood.info/publications/music/musicxml-in-practice-issues-in-translation-and-analysis/
 - Chris Wallace for an improved version of that code, kindly borrowed from his XQuery Wikibook chapter on MusicXML and Arduino: https://en.wikibooks.org/wiki/XQuery/MusicXML_to_Arduino
+- Thomas Bonte, now at https://musescore.org , for the Wikifonia project
 - All authors of referenced papers in http://ismir2008.ismir.net/papers/ISMIR2008_217.pdf